-Asparagus officinalis is a spring vegetable rich in vitamins (A, C, E, K, and B6), minerals (iron, copper, calcium), proteins, and fiber.
-Even though the plant possesses various medical properties for supporting kidney functions, fertility, cancer, etc., the factor that makes it a food for thought is its ability to give urine a pungent smell.
+Asparagus or Asparagus officinalis is a spring vegetable rich in vitamins (A, C, E, K, and B6), minerals (iron, copper, calcium), proteins, and fiber.
+Even though the plant possesses various medical properties for supporting kidney functions, fertility, cancer, etc., the factor that makes it food for thought is its ability to give urine a pungent smell.

 Some people who consume asparagus smell it within minutes in their urine, while some others detect no smell even after several hours or with regular consumption.
 The questions related to this interesting fact are, whether all people secrete the smelling compound or will everyone be able to smell every odor.
 However, asparagus has this unique property of scenting urine.

-Researchers found that the volatile property of the compound (the property by which the compound evaporates at room temperature) helps in detection of the smell.
+Researchers found that the volatile property of the compound (the property by which the compound evaporates at room temperature) helps in the detection of the smell.
 That is, while urinating, the particular compound gets in contact with the atmospheric temperature and evaporates, soon to reach the nose, making people identify the smell.
 But, small molecules that are volatile like methanethiol or dimethyl sulfide evaporate quickly while cooking and thus, will not be able to persist to the point of excretion.

 During digestion, as with every food material that reaches the stomach, asparagus also undergoes various mechanical and chemical processes to break down into different compounds.
 This is catalyzed by complex proteins called enzymes, and the end products are either stored for future use by the body or transferred to other parts for immediate recycling or excretion.